rahogaboom/rdx/README.md

    DESIGN GOALS:
    1. Flexibility   - The specification of three parameters - MAX_NUM_RDX_NODES, NUM_KEYS and NUM_KEY_BYTES - allows
-                      the construction of a very wide range of PATRICIA tries without having to resort to reinvention of code to provide some spcific combination of these parameters.
+                      the construction of a very wide range of PATRICIA tries without having to resort to reinvention of code to provide some specific combination of these parameters.

    2. Originality   - The property of PATRICIA that each new key insertion results in one new branch node allocation allows for the allocation of a data node and NUM_KEYS branch nodes for each new multi-key